In this collaborative project, the entire team was involved in the research, design, and decision-making process.

 They can be associated to stressful environments and major life transitions such as graduating from college and entering the workforce.

-Panic attacks can be triggered
+Panic attacks can be triggered anytime and anywhere.

 We decided to move forward with this topic area because of the potentially harmful effects on young people’s wellbeing and social relationships.